qlkwej/vulnscan/.github/CONTRIBUTING.md

 #### Documentation Update

-Because Security Bench's documentation is in the same repo as the code, it's easy for anybody to help us improve our docs.
+Because Vulnerability Scanner's documentation is in the same repo as the code, it's easy for anybody to help us improve our docs.

  - [ ] __Reasoning for docs update__: Including a quick explanation for why the
    update needed is helpful for reviewers.
- - [ ] __Relevant Security Bench version__: Is this update worth deploying to the
+ - [ ] __Relevant Vulnerability Scanner version__: Is this update worth deploying to the
-   site immediately, or is it referencing an upcoming version of Security Bench and should get pushed out with the next release?
+   site immediately, or is it referencing an upcoming version of Vulnerability Scanner and should get pushed out with the next release?

 #### Enhancement/Bugfix to a Resource

-Working on existing resources is a great way to get started as a Security Bench contributor because you can work within existing code and tests to get a feel for what to do.
+Working on existing resources is a great way to get started as a Vulnerability Scanner contributor because you can work within existing code and tests to get a feel for what to do.